 Always put yourself into the visitor/users shoes, asking multiple questions while keeping it simple, otherwise it can quickly become overwhelming and/or an horrible experience.

 Why is web marketing necessary?

 To build a winning web strategy you’ll need to consider multiple content aspects as described above (elements, external factors) including your customer’s journey.

-A strategist must understand but also remember that a website content strategy is made up of multiple moving blocks, which must answer questions that a particular audience or user may be asking while browsing your site.
+A strategist must understand but also remember that a website content strategy is made up of multiple moving blocks, which must answer the questions that a particular audience or user group may be asking while browsing your site.

 Keep reading as the following will help you develop and align your overall web positioning.

 A web strategy plan is the continuous improvement (internal and external) process of your business.
 Businesses will need to cover all aspects – from vision, goals, a well researched industry, market trends, but also be able to identify and describe their audience inside out.
 At a later stage, they have to work on the user experience/ journey while building and feeding the main channels to attract them.

 A detailed web marketing strategy is vital to succeed today.
 You need to be testing, in order to know what type of content is working for you.
 The web is full of blah, blah, blah, or in other words… poor quality written content.

 If your online marketing approach consists of a website development strategy, a blog, few social media accounts with a fancy search engine optimisation (SEO) budget, then you are not taking your users/consumers very seriously.
 Surely that will quickly become a serious problem?